 Step 1: Select the bank

 Select the bank in which you want to open an account – SBI, HDFC, ICICI, Axis, or Kotak.
-My friend chose ICICI because their app is very easy.

 Step 2: Fill the online form